Using the NewJOB option

 The "NewJob" option is what you use to create new jobs.
 Below is the top half of that page:

-(Instead of creating a new position here, you may at times wish to duplicate an exisiting position to create your new job.
+(Instead of creating a new position here, you may at times wish to duplicate an existing position to create your new job.
 Especially if your new job is similar, this may be an easier route to take.
 Select the "Jobs" link to do so.)
+Each job needs its own job number, so either NewJob OR Duplicate must be used; do not just edit old jobs.

 1. We'll start with Position Tag.
 These are acronyms associated with your Position Title.
 For example, APM could be the Position Tag for Associate Professor of Mathematics.
 These tags can be whatever is suitable for your department's needs.